 Non-economic damages include retributions for pain and suffering and are therefore less cut-and-dry.
 Pain and suffering may include the loss of a relationship, loss of care and love, and any other emotional pains incurred through the death of the loved one.
 Lastly, loved ones of the deceased may pursue punitive damages, which exist to penalize the defendant for their negligent behavior or wrongdoing.

 If your loved one was taken from you because of another person’s error or negligence, you may have a right to take legal action.
 Losing someone you loved and depended on can be extremely painful on both emotional and financial levels, which is why our firm wants to help.
 We will fight for your right to compensation on behalf of your deceased loved one, helping you gain justice and closure as you heal.

-To get started, contact BD&J, PC to schedule your initial consultation.
+To get started, contact our Fresno wrongful death attorneys to schedule your initial consultation.

 we advance your

 No recovery - no fees.
 If we don’t win your case, you don’t pay a dime.

 You will have direct communication with our attorneys 24/7.